AngeloFilaseta/ds-rt-2024-colloquium-slides/content/index.md

 - Simulations are essential tools for *observing* complex systems and phenomena;
   - They allow to **validate** theories by comparing outcomes with expected or real-world behavior;

-- For this reason, *observability* is a crucial aspect of simulations;
+- *Observability* is a crucial aspect of simulations;
   - A **graphical representation** is highly beneficial for visualizing how a system evolves over time.

 - *Interaction* is another key aspect;